Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 ![f2](https://erj.ersjournals.com/content/erj/50/4/1700391/F1.large.jpg?width=800&height=600&carousel=1)

 ###### Figure 2: This diagram shows the process of precision medicine.
 In the deep phenotyping stage, data are gathered and forwarded to tracks 1-3, which are clinical data assessment steps.
 In track 1, data are preprocessed and explored for previously unknown structure with data mining techniques, such as clustering analysis to derive subgroup of samples.
 This step also composes of denoising, baseline correction, and variable selection.
-Track 2 forecasts clinically relevant outcome as the model after a number of feedback loops.
+Track 2 forecasts clinically relevant outcomes as the model after a number of feedback loops.
 Track 3 predicts treatment response and generates further knowledge about the treatment.
 This step also utilizes feedback to patient phenotyping results.
 Results from tracks 1-3 are fed back to the deep phenotyping stage for subsequent assessments.

 ## 2. Deep Phenotyping<a name="2"></a>

 ### 1) Importance of Phenotype<a name="21"></a>

 The word phenotype can be used differently in biology versus medicine.
-In biology, ‘phenotype’ is a collection of observable physical properties of an organism, including the organism's appearance, development, behavior, and even characteristics such as gene expression profiles in response to environmental cues.
-In a medical context, however, ‘phenotype’ is a deviation from normal morphology, physiology, or behavior.
-When a physician makes note of a patient’s phenotype, the physician is doing so by taking a medical history, performing a physical examination, diagnostic imaging, blood tests, and other psychological tests.
+In biology, 'phenotype' is a collection of observable physical properties of an organism, including the organism's appearance, development, behavior, and even characteristics such as gene expression profiles in response to environmental cues.
+In a medical context, however, 'phenotype' is a deviation from normal morphology, physiology, or behavior.
+When a physician makes notes of a patient's phenotype, the physician is doing so by taking a medical history, performing a physical examination, diagnostic imaging, blood tests, and other psychological tests.

 This is where precise phenotype information comes into play.
-As the physician makes note of the patient’s phenotypes, the physician is making a diagnosis for the patient’s disease – making a hypothesis of what it may or may not be and provides treatment that may or may not work.
-Making a diagnosis, therefore, is perhaps the most important task in treating a disease, but it is the most challenging task especially for the cases of rare diseases of which 8000 diseases are yet to be classified.
-Today, major clinical problems arise from delayed or inaccurate diagnosis, treatment, and unnecessary procedures that result in patients’ psychological burdens and unnecessary expenses.
-To prevent complications and set forth effective treatments from making correct prognosis, a full spectrum of phenotypic abnormalities is absolutely critical for improving care quality while reducing the need for unnecessary diagnostic testing and therapies.
+As the physician makes notes of the patient's phenotypes, the physician is making a diagnosis for the patient's disease – making a hypothesis of what it may or may not be and provides a treatment that may or may not work.
+Making a diagnosis, therefore, is perhaps the most important task in treating a disease, but it is the most challenging task, especially for the cases of rare diseases, of which 8000 diseases are yet to be classified.
+Today, major clinical problems arise from delayed or inaccurate diagnosis, treatment, and unnecessary procedures that result in patients' psychological burdens and unnecessary expenses.
+To prevent complications and set forth effective treatments from making a correct prognosis, a full spectrum of phenotypic abnormalities is absolutely critical for improving care quality while reducing the need for unnecessary diagnostic testing and therapies.
 Figure 3 shows the importance of phenotype and its molecular network underpinning.
-Even with the same endophenotype, risk varies between individuals, because their phenotype ultimately varies at the molecular level.
+Even with the same endophenotype, risk varies between individuals because their phenotype ultimately varies at the molecular level.

 ![f3](https://www.ahajournals.org/cms/asset/7d41d41d-df72-4af2-ae28-a3d97454ab16/1302fig05.gif)